A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 Haleakala National Park itself encompasses over 30,000 acres of public land around the volcano, in which an endless array of adventure awaits.
-The park is not only home to rare and indigenous plants and animals, backcountry hikes, lush jungle waterfalls, and jaw-dropping beaches, but also the star of vast amounts of Hawaiian history, both ancient and modern.
+The park is not only home to rare and indigenous plants and animals, backcountry hikes, lush jungle waterfalls, and jaw-dropping beaches but also the star of vast amounts of Hawaiian history, both ancient and modern.
+These are the legends of Haleakala.

 How many Legends of Haleakala do you know?